harishgobugari/SSEETL/README.md

 - Install required packages from requirements.txt file using pip install -r requirements.txt

-- Run the main.py file in etlscripts folder and pass file_path of your output folder in main function
+- Run the etl.py file and pass 'file_path' of your output folder in main function